aisingapore/ml-project-cookiecutter-gcp-runai/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/01-prerequisites.md

 ## Tips and Tricks

 - If you're using Rancher Desktop, you might encounter issues with regards to the lack of CPU and memory.
-    - For Mac/Linux users, from the main window, click on the gear button on the top right.
+    - For macOS/Linux users, from the main window, click on the gear button on the top right.
-      Then, proceed to the Virtual Machines section and increase your CPU and memory resources directly.
+      Then, proceed to the `Virtual Machines` section and increase your CPU and memory resources directly.
     - For Windows users, create a `.wslconfig` file user `%UserProfile%` with the following content:
       ```toml
       [wsl2]
       memory=8GB
       ```
-      Change the amount of memory to something you're comfortable with giving up to build Docker images.
+      Change the amount of memory you would like to dedicate for building images and running containers.
 - For Windows users, if you have both Rancher and Docker Desktop installed, you may need to disable the networking tunnel:
     - From the gear button on the top right, go to the WSL section under the Network tab.
 From there, uncheck the `Enable networking tunnel`.